 Generally, gifts (possibly from parents to children) and inheritances are not considered relationship property but rather are classified as the separate property of the individual receiving the gift/inheritance.
 Unfortunately, this classification can soon become blurred when the gift/inheritance is intermingled with relationship property.
 For this reason, we advise our clients to keep the gift/inheritance separate and if it is to be used for joint purposes (e.g. to purchase a property) that they ensure full legal documentation is implemented (e.g. loan agreements) so it does not lose its character as separate property.

 In addition to loan documentation, it may be sensible to loan funds to a trust set up for the children.
-We call this an Inheritance Trust at GRA.
+We call this an inheritance trust at GRA.
 The trust would then purchase the property rather than the children themselves.
 This is not always possible (e.g. where KiwiSaver is involved) but we do advocate it as a means of asset protection at GRA.
 This has the advantage of protecting the inheritance the child has received from the parents where a claim by a creditor of the child arises.
 In such a case, the Official Assignee would take the inheritance if the funds were received by the child directly.
 Imagine how demoralising this would be for the parents and the children.
-Family Trusts 101 also covers this example.

 Did you like this article?
 Subscribe to our newsletter to receive tips, updates and useful information to help you protect your assets and grow your net worth.
 We're expert accountants providing expert advice to clients in NZ and around the world.